Why Employers Should Offer Elder Care Employee Benefits

 A major driver of this burnout is work-life imbalance, as employees struggle to juggle job responsibilities and caregiving.
 The same AARP study found that 67% of caregivers have difficulty balancing both roles, with 27% reducing their work hours and 16% temporarily stepping away from the workforce to meet caregiving demands.

-Caregiving also causes significant financial strain.
+This financial pressure is taking a measurable toll.
 A report from the National Alliance for Caregiving shows that 28% of caregivers have stopped saving, 23% have increased their debt, and 22% have depleted their short-term savings.
 Additionally, 37% report that rising costs have increased their financial burden.

 The business case for offering elder care benefits